To react to events in JavaScript, we first need to associate an event handler that will execute when the event occurs.

 Use addEventListener whenever possible.

-The addEventListener method is the modern and preferred approach to add events to DOM elements.
+The addEventListener method is the modern and preferred approach for adding events to DOM elements.

 This method has several advantages, such as allowing multiple event handlers to be added to a single element, and we can also remove the event handler later.